This Day In Writing History

 A more mundane theory states that Shakespeare's plays were a collaborative effort, written by Shakespeare and the actors in his company.
 All these theories are just that - theories that currently cannot and may never be proven.

 The timeless themes of Shakespeare's plays make them adaptable in the modern world.
 In 1957, the legendary Japanese filmmaker Akira Kurosawa released his classic film Throne of Blood - an adaptation of Macbeth set in feudal Japan.

 A more recent American film adaptation of Macbeth sets Shakespeare's classic tragedy in modern corporate America.
 As Hamlet once said, the play's the thing.

 Quote Of The Day

 "All the world's a stage, and all the men and women merely players: they have their exits and their entrances; and one man in his time plays many parts..." - William Shakespeare, from his classic play, As You Like It.

-Today's video features a clip from a performance of Shakespeare's Macbeth, starring Nicol Williamson.
+Today's video features a complete 2009 performance of Shakespeare's classic play Hamlet, starring David Tennant and Patrick Stewart!
 Enjoy!